pelmers/code-couplet/vscode-extension/README.md

-# Pinned Comments VS Code Extension
+# Code Couplet VS Code Extension

 TODO: blurb about why to use it (linked from main page)